alzaar/blogs-app/README.md

-# Frontend App for Blog App - React
+# Frontend for Blog App - React

 Created for experimenting with Django Rest Framework